tighten/gistlog/readme.md

 ![Build Status](https://github.com/tighten/gistlog/workflows/Build%20and%20Test/badge.svg)

-Turn your gists into easy, beautiful, responsive blog posts--a "GistLog".
+Turn your gists into easy, beautiful, responsive blog posts--each a "GistLog".
 Just paste a Gist URL into [GistLog.co](https://gistlog.co/) and you're up and running.

 You can also just replace `gist.github.com` in any URL with `gistlog.co`, and you instantly have a beautiful GistLog.